Launching event of the Green City Accord

 Dario Nardella (Mayor of Florence), Filipe Araujo (Deputy Mayor of Porto), Audrey Linkenheld (Vice-President of Lille Métropole and Deputy Mayor of Lille) and Martin Horn (Mayor of Freiburg) welcomed the Green City Accord, underscored their strong support for the initiative and presented inspiring environmental actions from their cities.

 Take away message

 The Green City Accord recognises cities as key partners in the transition to a more sustainable Europe.
-Mayors across the EU are invited to join this new initiative and to commit to take ambitious actions to make their cities cleaner and healthier by 2030.
+Mayors across the EU are invited to join this new initiative and commit to taking ambitious action to make their cities cleaner and healthier by 2030.
 Signatory cities will gain access to capacity-building and networking opportunities, expert advice via a dedicated helpdesk, and international visibility for their environmental efforts.

-"The specific environmental policies included in the Green City Accord need strong local expertise, increased awareness of the citizens but also firm political commitment.
-The Committee of the Regions is ready to support the European Commission in strengthening such a political commitment from the EU's local and regional authorities." - Mayor Juan Espadas
+"The specific environmental policies included in the Green City Accord need strong local expertise and increased citizen awareness, but also firm political commitments.
+The Committee of the Regions is ready to support the European Commission in strengthening such political commitments from the EU's local and regional authorities."
+Mayor Juan Espadas

 "Local governments are essential partners in achieving sustainable urban development and key players in addressing pollution, in managing waste sustainably and in supporting the transition to a circular economy." – Joanna Drake